What Does Financially Independent Mean?

 Financial independence means two different things at two different points in life.
 And both are significant milestones in life and personal finance.

-You and your adult children may even be working toward the two stages of financial independence at the same time!
+You and your adult children may even be working toward the two stages of financial independence simultaneously!

 Here are explanations of both kinds of financial independence and actions to consider to make the path to “FI” attainable.
 No matter where you’re starting from.